 Reserves are used in the unit of production calculation for depletion and depreciation, as well as impairment analysis.
 The quantity of reserves is subject to a number of estimates and projections including assessment of engineering data, projected future rates of production, commodity prices, regulatory changes, operating costs and sustaining capital expenditures.
 These estimates and projections are uncertain as the Corporation does not have a long commercial production history to assist in the development of these forward-looking estimates.
 However, all reserve and associated financial information is evaluated and reported on by a firm of qualified independent reserve evaluators in accordance with the standards prescribed by applicable securities regulators.
 The calculation of future cash flows based on these reserves is dependent on a number of estimates including: production volumes, facility performance, commodity prices, and royalties, operating costs, sustaining capital and tax rates.
-The price used in the Corporation's assessment of future cash flows is based on the Corporation's independent evaluator's estimate of future prices and evaluated for reasonability by the Corporation against other available information.
+The price used in the Corporation's assessment of future cash flows is based on the Corporation against other available information.
 The Corporation believes these prices are reasonable estimates for a long-term outlook.